3 things you should know about HIS

 The reason for this approach is simple: each student is an individual.
 We are absolutely committed to a personal approach.
 You can expect a response within 48 hours.
 If it’s urgent, we always strive to respond within 24 hours.

-- Weekly Bulletin – Up to date, important information as you plan ahead.
+- Weekly Bulletin – you are reading it right now!
+Up to date, important information as you plan ahead.
 Delivered to you by email every Friday night, followed by a WhatsApp link on Saturday

 - Weekly sessions with the Principal, Counselor, or IB Coordinator – details shared it the Weekly Bulletin